I am sorry.

 I was dealing with some issues with my thyroid, I had a nodule and an overall enlarged thyroid and some inflammatory markers were coming up on my blood work, but I didn’t really have a decent doctor at the time who was able to advise me on what to do, they just mainly wanted to take out my thyroid and put me on medicine forever, to which I said, no thanks!
 The thyroid is such an integral part of the endocrine system, and when we consider where it sits in the throat, at the voice box, it also makes sense that folks who have been through a lot of trauma in their lives involving suppression and repression and abuse would begin to harbor disease in that very area on their body- at the seat of their voice.
 I was taught as a young child to quiet my voice, do not speak up for myself, that my voice was not as importantly that of other folks…And that when I was abused, that I was to be quiet about it, and pretend it never happened.
 Hide it away, bury it in the back of the closet.
 These sorts of messages, when sent to a young person who is just trying to grow and form and find their place in the world- are incredibly damaging.
 So, I decided that I would be able to heal my physical problems by not just working on the physical, this had to be a whole body rebuilding- physically, emotionally, spiritually and mentally.

 This is my prayer for all of you, dear readers.
-That we will not remain mired in the hurts of this world, but rather that we are able to do the hard work, and be able to find a way to keep a direct line between us and our God.
+That we will not remain mired in the hurts of this world, but rather that we are able to do the hard work, and be able to find a way to keep a direct line between us and that which is not of this world.

 “Do not conform to the pattern of this world, but be transformed by the renewing of your mind.
 Then you will be able to test and approve what God’s will is–his good, pleasing and perfect will.”
 Romans 12:2, NIV